Divorce Mediation in PA

-Although Main Line Family Law Center’s divorce mediation programs can be customized to fit the client's particular needs and budget, they typically include:
+Main Line Family Law Center’s offers a unique, comprehensive divorce mediation program, and can be customized to fit the client's particular needs and budget,

 For couples who are seeking a divorce decree, we will provide them with all of the required paperwork and an outline of instructions and specific steps in which to file their matter with the county court and apply for a final decree.
 We will also assist with any other legal requirements which may be necessary such as obtaining a Qualified Domestic Relations (QDRO) Order to distribute any marital retirement accounts to be divided.

-For a reasonable additional cost, clients may also opt to work with one of Main Line Family Law Center’s financial planners who will help them to visualize the future value of the net assets they take with them in their settlement as well as assist them in providing sound financial advice for the most sensible marital asset division scenarios.
+For a reasonable additional cost, clients may also opt to work with our affiliated financial planners who will help them to visualize the future value of the net assets they take with them in their settlement as well as assist them in providing sound financial advice for the most sensible marital asset division scenarios.
 Use of a financial planner is highly recommended in those cases with higher net worth marital estates.
-Learn More about the importance of financial planning in divorce.

 All program price quotes are on a flat fee basis designed to contain your costs so that you can retain more of your marital estate for your family’s financial future.